-- 3.10 The 2000 Convention applies to persons who have reached the age of 18 years43 who, by reason of an impairment or insufficiency of their personal faculties, are not in a position to protect their own interests.44 This means that it applies to individuals who have reached the age of 18 regardless of the different ages of majority provided in the domestic law of Contracting Parties. - 3.11 The 2000 Convention also applies to measures taken before the person concerned reached the age of 18,45 which are envisaged to remain effective into the person's adulthood.
-This is an important function of the 2000 Convention, as it ensures continuity of protection by allowing for measures taken when the adult was under the age of 18 to remain effective.46 Thus, a measure taken under domestic protection law in respect of a person under the age of 18 will be governed by the 1996 Convention47 until the person reaches the age of 18.
-After the person concerned has reached the age of 18, the measure of protection that is intended to remain effective will be governed by the 2000 Convention.48 - 3.12 In principle, the Convention may not be applied following the death of the adult.
-It may not be used, for instance, to ensure that post-mortem powers of representation or directives of the adult are given effect.
-However, after the death of the adult, the implementation of some measures taken prior to the death may fall within the scope of the Convention, insofar as they relate to acts taken during the adult's life (e.g., funeral arrangements, the validation or cancellation of ongoing contracts, such as a housing lease).49 In addition, some provisions of the Convention may be applicable to powers of representation exercised at the time the adult was still alive.
+- 3.10 The 2000 Convention applies to persons who have reached the age of 18 years who, by reason of an impairment or insufficiency of their personal faculties, are not in a position to protect their own interests.
+This means that it applies to individuals who have reached the age of 18 regardless of the different ages of majority provided in the domestic law of Contracting Parties. - 3.11 The 2000 Convention also applies to measures taken before the person concerned reached the age of 18, which are envisaged to remain effective into the person's adulthood.
+This is an important function of the 2000 Convention, as it ensures continuity of protection by allowing for measures taken when the adult was under the age of 18 to remain effective in cross-border situations.
+Thus, a measure taken under domestic protection law in respect of a person under the age of 18 will be governed by the 1996 Convention until the person reaches the age of 18.
+After the person concerned has reached the age of 18, the measure of protection that is intended to remain effective will be governed by the 2000 Convention. - 3.12 In principle, the Convention may not be applied following the death of the adult.
+It may not be used, for instance, to give effect to ensure that post-mortem powers of representation or directives of the adult are given effect.
+However, after the death of the adult, some provisions of the Convention may be applicable implementation of some measures taken prior to the death may fall within the scope of the Convention, insofar as they relate to acts or measures taken during the adult's life (e.g., funeral arrangements or, the validation or cancellation of ongoing contracts, such as a housing lease).
+In addition, some provisions of the Convention may be applicable to powers of representation exercised at the time the adult was still alive.